Friday, February 1, 2019

 Image Citation: Steven Katovich, USDA Forest Service, Bugwood.org

 The Red Pine is most often found growing in the Northern states and Canada and is recommended from zones 3-6.
-It is native to North America, occuring on sandy soils on swamp margins, mixed conifer and deciduous hardwood forests south of the boreal forest from 200-1300 meters from Minnesota and Ontario to Pennsylvania and New Foundland.
+It is native to North America, occurring on sandy soils on swamp margins, mixed conifer and deciduous hardwood forests south of the boreal forest from 200-1300 meters from Minnesota and Ontario to Pennsylvania and New Foundland.